 Community Alcohol Partnerships (CAP) is a Community Interest Company (CiC) which brings together and supports local partnerships of councils, police, retailers, schools, health providers and community groups across the UK to reduce alcohol harm among young people, improve their health and wellbeing and enhance their communities.

-The single most important function of CAP is that it is a catalyst for effective local partnership work to reduce alcohol harm.
-We bring together a range of local stakeholders with a shared interest in preventing underage drinking and encouraging responsible drinking among young adults.
+The single most important function of CAP is as a catalyst for effective local partnership work to reduce alcohol harm.
+We work with local communities to bring together and support stakeholders with a shared interest in preventing underage drinking and encouraging responsible drinking among young adults.

-Local partners, including retailers, must be willing to work in partnership to achieve objectives linked to reduction of underage drinking and associated harms.
-CAP partners vary but will typically include police, trading standards, relevant local authority departments such as public health, licensing, community engagement and youth services, schools, local charities, housing associations, resident associations and alcohol retailers/licensees.
+Local CAP partners will typically include police, trading standards, relevant local authority departments such as public health, licensing, community engagement and youth services, schools, local charities, housing associations, resident associations and alcohol retailers/licensees.

-Community Alcohol Partnerships is a Community Interest Company with an independent Chair, Derek Lewis, and a Board of Directors including retailers and members from the voluntary and charity sectors, the police and trading standards.
+CAP CiC has an independent Chair, Derek Lewis, and a Board of Directors which includes retailers, representatives of voluntary and charity sectors, the police and trading standards.